psxdev/fmsx/README.md

  You can choose MSX MSX2 and MSX2+ and PAL or NTSC.

- Red power button let you reset the sysmte and go to basic prompt You can choose 2 cart slot, 2 floppy and 1 cassete files when you are in ugly browser after press x in the file who has the * it will load the file, later you will see reset the system and load is done
+ Red power button let you reset the system and go to basic prompt.
+ You can choose 2 cart slot, 2 floppy and 1 cassete files.
+When you are in ugly browser after press x in the file who has the * it will load the file, later you will see reset the system and load is done

- 6) I wait that this can help to developers really interested in homebrew in you want piracy this is not for you.
+ 6) I wait that this can help to developers really interested in homebrew if you want piracy this is not for you.
 Respect the licenses from fMSX part please.

   Change log